Inessa Lee: 2014 "Dynamite"

 On May 19, 2014, Liza Fox's "Динамит" premiered on the StarPro channel.
 On November 21, the English version "Dynamite" premiered on the Cat Music channel in Romania.
 The song was written by Radu Sîrbu and Ana Sîrbu; and produced by Radu Sîrbu (a former band member of O-Zone).

 Dynamite peaked at No. 33 on the U.K. Music Week Upfront Club chart in March 2015, and stayed for a total of 8 weeks on the chart.
 The Ruff Loaderz remix peaked at No. 11 on U.S. iTunes HOT 100 Weekly Chart (Electronic) on May 17, 2015.

 In the July 30, 2015 episode of the TalentWatch TV Show serving music fans on Dish Network, Comcast TV and AT&T U-verse, host Alyssa Jacey praised the singer as "the protector of abused women" in her Dynamite music video.

 2015–2016 "I Am Not I"

 The 6-song album I Am Not I was released on August 6 with rave reviews.
 DJ Robert Scott called it "a marvelous pop/dance affair of the highest order," MusicDish considered it "the true epic of Liza Fox and her struggle", Hollywood Weekly praised that it "brings a hypnotic beat and mesmerizing music... like Liza's colorful personality, her songs also exhibit each distinctive color shining in the rainbow," and Computers in Entertainment predicted that "it will surely become a rage in the EDM circuits."

 In October 2015, I Am Not I reached No. 1 on ReverbNation's U.S. and worldwide EDM charts.
 In November 2015, the song peaked at No. 15 on the U.K. Music Week Commercial Pop Chart.
 In March 2016, the song peaked at No. 41 on the U.S. Billboard Dance Club Songs Chart.

+2023 "Coffee Face"

+After a long break from music, Lee released an EDM coffee anthem.
+Coffee Face peaked at No. 1 on Spotify's Top 50 Luxembourg and No. 2 on Iceland chart, staying there for 3 weeks.

+2025 "Love Gun"

+Lee released Love Gun which peaked at No. 10 on Spotify's Top Songs Japan chart, staying there for 2 weeks.
+The song went viral after launching a dance flash mob "Love Gun for Peace" supported by many popular TikTok influencers against war and cyberbullying.